mactasworkshop/2022/index.md

  - Regular Paper (6 pages, excluding references)
  - Published papers (to be presented at the workshop)

-Please use the standard ICRA template when submitting a novel contribution.
+Please use the standard ICRA double column template [(available here)](http://ras.papercept.net/conferences/support/support.php) when submitting a novel contribution.

 All accepted papers will be presented in a spotlight talk as well as a poster.
 Additionally, all accepted contributions will be also invited to submit an extended version to our planned **Special Issue on TAS (TBD)**.